 As a current member of the Bay Area Photographers Collective (BAPC), Rose has shown work in all of their Bay Area exhibitions over the last five years, as well as in Kyoto, Japan as part of their KG+ satellite exhibition event for the Kyotographie International Photography Festival.
 She has also had her work selected for other curated exhibitions and juried shows (in the Bay Area and nationally), as well as for inclusion in several online gallery events.

 A graduate of The George Washington University in Washington, DC, she earned a B.A. in Psychology with a double minor in Fine Art/Art History and Sociology.
-Rose works as a digital photo retoucher for clients in San Francisco and nationally.
-You may learn more about her retouching work by going to: RoseBordenDigital.com.
+Rose works as a digital photo retoucher for a major clothing brand based in San Francisco.